 Literal Comprehension: Once Buddha was born as a little parrot in the forest where various animals and birds lived.
 While all the creatures were spending happy life, a storm and lightening turned the forest into fire.
 Helpless animals and birds were trapped in the fire.
 It was terrible picture where birds and animals were crying for help.
 Seeing that situation the little parrot started to put out the fire by dipping into river and spreading the drops of water into the fire.
 Though it got burnt all parts of his body the parrot still continued doing the work.
 Seeing such foolishness of parrot Gods in heaven laughed.
 But one of the Gods became ready to help him by changing himself into a golden eagle.
 The parrot didn’t like eagle’s advice rather help when the eagle told the parrot to stop doing that work.
 So,the eagle began to weep weave upon weave until the fire was put out completely.
 By the mercy of God all the animals and plants were saved in that forest and there was greenery everywhere.
 All the animals expressed their gratitude to brave little parrot that saved them.

-, selflesslynfsocial and welfareideas.
-Teachinglydiiei
+Interpretation: Since the story is based on Buddhist Legend, it tells much about human kindness, love and help.
+It tells us we should love and help selflessly as far as we can.
+If we do selfless help, God loves us.
+Again, another meaning can be that we should always struggle a lot whether it is fruitful or not.
+Keep on doing struggle but don’t expect the fruit is its lesson.
+The good deeds of parrot are praiseworthy that are seen by the god as well.
+Those who have experienced the bitter life or suffering can understand others well.
+So rich and aristocratic people never understand the actual pain of poor and common people.

+Critical thinking: The story teaches us to do social service and welfare and help to other as moral lesson.
+Though in philosophy such concept is suitable and impressive but in our practical life such feeling is impossible because people don’t have strong faith on God.
+Some disagreeing points are: (a) Is it possible for a man to be born as a parrot? (b) Do we really believe on the existence of god? (c) Can pouring tear put out forest fire?
+Besides these some of the confusing points the story has praiseworthy ideas.
+Teaching human to help others selflessly and be kind and helpful are humane.
+This aspect of this story is really acceptable and heart touching one.

+Assimilation : I got extremely influenced after reading this story “The Brave Little Parrot” and knew that we must be like the little parrot.
+While innocent and poor people are doing honest and dutiful works so called rich people do everything with selfish motive.
+Rich are indifferent to the suffering of poor.
+Still the right conduct of parrot teaches us more to do similar type of behaviours in our life as well.
+If we help others without selfish nature, there will be someone ready to help us.
+These concept germinated or came in me after reading this mythological story “The Brave Little Parrot”

 Marriage is a Private Affair